gustavovalverde/fhevm-example-hub/README.md

 └── output/                           # Generated standalone examples
 ```

+## Generated Outputs

+- `docs/reference/`, `docs/<category>/`, `docs/SUMMARY.md`, and `docs/catalog.json` are generated and committed for publishing.
+- `docs/start-here.md`, `docs/fhe-101.md`, and `docs/learning-paths.md` are curated source docs.
+- `output/` contains generated standalone repos and stays in `.gitignore`.

 ## Contributing

-See `CONTRIBUTING.md` for how to add new examples, update dependencies, and validate generated standalone repos.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to add new examples, update dependencies, and validate generated standalone repos.

 ## Key Concepts Demonstrated